SenteonLLC/senteonllc.github.io/beta/main.md

 <img src="images/eulaAgent.png" width="550">

 3. Choose the folder where you want to install (`C:\Program Files\Senteon\SenteonAgent` by default)
-4. Enter the credentials for your managed account registered in Command Center
+4. Enter the credentials for your Managed Account registered in Command Center

 <img src="images/acctIDPass.png" width="550">